 Here's what makes this structure work in practice:

-For example, a Level 2 engineer needed management approval for every system restart, even during off-hours.
-This led to unnecessary delays and frustrated customers.
-After we explicitly defined authority levels — including what actions could be taken without approval — resolution times dropped by 40%.
+For example, a Level 2 engineer needs management approval for every system restart, even during off-hours.
+This leads to unnecessary delays and frustrated customers.
+After explicitly defining authority levels, including what actions could be taken without approval, resolution times dropped by 40%.

 Roles and responsibilities shouldn't be static documents that gather dust.